 Serve these baked pork chops with hot cooked rice or potatoes for a satisfying and tasty everyday family meal.

 - 4 to 6 loin pork chops, boneless or bone-in

 - 8 ounces mushrooms (coarsely chopped)

 - 1/2 cup chicken broth (low sodium or unsalted)

 - 3 tablespoons prepared ranch dressing

 - 1 1/2 tablespoons bold and spicy mustard or whole grain mustard

-- Grease a shallow 2 1/2 to 3-quart baking dish or roasting pan with oil or spray with nonstick cooking spray.
+- Grease a shallow baking dish or roasting pan with oil or spray with nonstick cooking spray.

-- To the hot skillet, add chopped onions and mushrooms.
-Cook, stirring, until onions are browned and just tender, about 4 to 6 minutes.
+- To the hot skillet, add the chopped onions and mushrooms.
+Cook until the onions are browned and just tender, about 4 to 6 minutes, stirring frequently.

 - Add the chicken broth to the pan and stir, scraping up any browned bits.

 - Combine the Ranch dressing and mustard; stir into the skillet mixture.
-Let the sauce boil for a minute; pour over chops in baking dish.
+Let the sauce boil for a minute; pour over the pork chops.

-- Cover the baking dish with foil and bake at 325° for 1 1/2 hours.
+- Cover the baking dish with foil and bake in the preheated oven for 1 1/2 hours.

 Tips and Variations

 - You might want to add some medium baking potatoes to the oven along with the baking dish.
 Rub the potatoes with some olive oil and kosher salt, prick them in a few places, and arrange them on the oven rack.
 They'll take approximately 1 1/2 hours at 325 F.

 - Mushrooms are like sponges when it comes to liquids.
 The best way to clean mushrooms is with a damp paper towel.
 Just wipe them clean and trim the stems.
 If they are particularly dirty and you must use water, just give them a quick rinse and dry them quickly with paper towels.